chbrown13/class-ops/Basics/Setup.md

 ### Quizzes

 Workshops will often include short quizzes to assess your understanding of workshop content.
 Quizzes on Docable will consist of multiple choice questions that will notify you if your answers are correct or provide the right answer otherwise.
-Choose your response(s) in the quiz and click the gray check mark (✅) on the right of the panel to submit.
+Choose your response(s) in the quiz and click the gray check mark (✅) on the right of the cell to submit.
 Check out examples of quiz format below:

 #### Single Choice Question